jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2025/day01/README.md

 ## Parsing the input

 Each line in the input is treated as a separate instruction that indicates the direction and number of positions to rotate the dial.
-A line starting an "L" indicates the dial should be rotated clockwise to go in the descending direction of the position numbers.
-An "R" indicates that the dial should be turned counterclockwise, going in the ascending direction of position numbers. .
-The rest of the line indicates the number of positions or clicks to turn to get to the next number in the combination.
+A line starting with an "L" indicates the dial should be turned clockwise, going in the direction of descending position numbers.
+An "R" indicates that the dial should be turned counterclockwise, going in the direction of ascending position numbers. .
+The rest of the line is a number that indicates the number of positions or clicks to turn to get to the next number in the combination.
+The number can be greater than 99, in which case   the dial is to be turned at least one full revolution.

-To facilitation calculation, a left rotation is converted to a negative number while a right rotation is a positive number.
+To facilitate calculation, a left rotation is converted to a negative number and a right rotation to a positive number.

 ## Part 1

 For both parts, the dial will start from position 50.
-The goal for part 1 is to find how many instructions end up on 0.
+The goal for part 1 is to find how many instructions rotate the dial to 0.

 This is a good candidate for using the `count()` and `fold()` functions.

 ## Part 2

 As with many AoC puzzles, the second part can be solved by generalizing the solution for the first part.
-Part 2 requires that we count not just how many times an instruction ends at 0 but also the number of times the dial lands on 0 while rotating to the next position indicated by an instruction.
+Part 2 requires that we count not just how many times an instruction ends at 0 but also the number of times the dial points to 0 as it is rotated to the next position.
+That is, if the dial starts at position 5 and the next instruction is "L30", it will point to 0 one time.
+If the instruction was "R30", at no time will the dial point to 0 as it is rotated to the next position.

+This is the trickiest part of the puzzle.
+Calculation will be different for left and right rotations.

 ## Reflection